-SPECIAL NOTICE – Robinwood Park currently has one private cabin for sale; contact Barry (315.337.1559) for information
+SPECIAL NOTICE – Robinwood Park currently has one private cabin for sale; contact Bob (315.528.5880) for more information.

-Please plan to attend our annual winter banquet and club meeting on Saturday April 9, 2016 at the Georgian Resort in Lake George, NY.
-If you are interested in becoming a member of Robinwood Park please contact the club secretary (Barry) at 315.337.1559 to schedule a tour of the club and shared cabins.
+Please plan to attend our annual open house and spring work weekend on Saturday May 14, 2016.
+If you are interested in becoming a member of Robinwood Park please contact the club secretary (Bob) at 315.528.5880 to schedule a tour of the club and our shared cabins.

 Robinwood Park is a family-oriented hunting, fishing, snowmobiling, skiing, ATVing, and and canoeing club located in the Town of Long Lake near the former village of Sabattis, NY.
 The Club owns 4100 acres and also leases about 3500 acres of land from Lyme Adirondack Timberlands and was first established over 40 years ago as a hunting and fishing club on forests previously owned by Abbot Augustus Low, Herbert Henry Lehman (governor of New York State from 1933 to 1942), and International Paper Company.
 Bog Lake, Clear Pond, and Rainer Pond are NY State owned water bodies contained entirely or mostly within club borders.
 Miles of headwater streams in highlands and spruce bogs of the club feed the Bog, Oswegatchie, Beaver, and Raquette Rivers.
 Lows Lake adjoins the western club boundary and Lake Lila is a few miles south along the Adirondack Scenic Railway.
 The main inflow to Lows Lake is the Bog River which flows out of the mile-long Bog Lake and Clear Pond.
 Largemouth bass are abundant in all lakes, whereas native brook trout are abundant in Bog Lake and rainbow trout are stocked into Clear Pond.
 Deer, bears, rabbits, eagles, loons, grouse, and now-moose are commonly slighted on the lease.